 Question from Jacob: Calling from Pennsylvania, Jacob is a graduate.
 He graduated in 2016 with his bachelors in biochemistry.
 He took a year off to work at an emergency room to better understand a physician's lifestyle and to better understand if being a physician is really what he wanted to be.
-After that year, he realized it's what he wanted to do.
-And he's been studying for the MCAT.
-It's what he's all been doing while having a few undergrad courses to help him with the MCAT.
-Unfortunately, his scores aren't still exactly where they need to be as January approaches.
+After that year, he realized it is what he wanted to do and he's been studying for the MCAT.
+It's all he's been doing while having a few undergrad courses to help him with the MCAT.
+Unfortunately, his scores still aren't exactly where they need to be as January approaches.
 So he plans to extend his MCAT to March.
-So what has been originally scheduled in January is now going to be in March.
+So, what has been originally scheduled in January is now going to be in March.
 He thinks he still is not doing too much besides just studying for the MCAT.
 He's worried med schools are going to look at it and say it wasn't enough and he should have been doing other more extracurriculars.
 So Jacob is worried what he should be doing these next couple of months.
 Should he be solely focusing on the MCAT and go after that and make sure it's taken cared of before he starts adding things to his plate?
 Or would it be better to start doing a little bit of other things at this point?
 He's worried it will look bad if he's just strictly studying for the MCAT and just taking a few classes here and there for about six months.

 If there's a huge gap in patient contact and let's say you get all of your extracurriculars in your first two years of undergrad and you don't have anything for two years.
 You hit that number by your sophomore year so you think you're good.
 But you're not.
 You go your junior and senior year without anything.
 And when you apply, your timeline for your activities shows a big gap in patient exposure.
 When the admissions committee members are going to see that, they're going to think you're really not that excited about patient care.
 They think you've been avoiding it now for a year or two.